drksz/CUDA-Square-Matrix-Multiplication-Kernel/README.md

 More information can be found within the code.
 As of now, the kernel uses the naive approach in accessing global memory.
-That is, techniques such as memory coalescing are not currently implemented.
+That is, techniques such as shared memory are not currently implemented.